laojiang19/PressureTextSelection/ReadMe.md

+### Multiple Independent Semantic Text Selection Using Pressure

 **Erik Paluka.
 Daniel Chang.
 Zachary Cook.
 2012.**

 Submission for the UIST (ACM Symposium on User Interface Software and Technology) Student Innovation Contest (SIC) 2012.

-"Multiple Independent Semantic Text Selection Using Pressure"

 Includes a C++ bridge to Java.
 The bridge folder is called DIY.